TRANSFORMING LIVES THROUGH ARTS EDUCATION

 WHY THE ARTS?

-The arts allow communities to tell stories, share their values and perspectives on the world, and insights into complex issues.
+The arts evoke emotions, challenge perspectives, and create change.
+They are how communities tell stories and share their values and perspectives on the world, as well as insights into complex issues.
 The lack of opportunities in the arts is not just a problem today but a persistent and enduring injustice that will have intergenerational impacts.
-What people know of their history and priorities for centuries to come will be dictated by who is telling their story now.
+Who tells people's stories today will determine what they know of their history and culture for centuries to come.

 "Creative Borders helped me regain confidence.
 It became a safe space to be myself again and not worry about what others think of me, and I will carry this experience for the rest of my life.”